hainayanda/SwiftEnvironment/README.md

 presentingViewController.present(hostingController, animated: true)
 ```

-All of the Enviroment will be injected.
-But keep in mind that updating an Enviroment will not update the SwiftUI Environment, since it will just resolve all value during inherit.
+All of the Enviroment will be injected and updated if the environment is updated from the UIKit.

 ### EnvironmentValue macro